Getting travel insurance when you have been affected by cancer

 Make sure you take the insurance policy document and helpline number with you on your trip.

-If you become sick or injured while you’re abroad, you should:
+If you become sick or injured while you’re abroad, you should do the following:

-seek medical care and contact your travel insurance company as soon as possible - they may be able to help you find appropriate care
+Find medical care and contact your travel insurance company as soon as possible.
+They may be able to help you find appropriate care.

-check whether you’re in a country covered by the EHIC card - if you are, take the card with you to the medical care provider
+Check whether you’re in a country covered by the EHIC card.
+If you are, take the card with you when you find medical care.

 If you’ve taken out a policy, occasionally you might be unhappy with the way you’ve been treated.
 Or if you’ve made a claim, you might be unhappy with the way it’s been handled.
 In these situations, you should contact your insurer.